1. The Durrell Wildlife Park (aka Jersey Zoo)

 Don’t miss the lively Central Market, a steel and glass structure dating from 1882 which has at its centre an ornamental fountain and fishpond.
 The wares on sale include vibrant flowers, fruit and veg, meat, bread and cakes.
 The adjacent Beresford Market specialises in fish ranging from king prawns and conger eel to salted cod (a Jersey favourite).

-You should also take time to visit the Main Post Office in Broad Street (Jersey stamps have become collectors items since they were introduced in 1969), King Street (Jersey’s main shopping promenade), and the Howard David Park (sponsored by a local philanthropist in memory of his son, a small cemetery for British and US serviceman who died in the second world war).
+You should also take time to visit the Main Post Office in Broad Street (Jersey stamps have become collectors items since they were introduced in 1969), King Street (Jersey’s main shopping promenade), and the Howard Davis Park (sponsored by a local philanthropist in memory of his son, a small cemetery for British and US serviceman who died in the second world war).

 10. St Brelade's Bay